SKenb/NeuralNetworkAssistedMPC/README.md

 - A1_NNAssistedMPC

     Within the folder you can find the implemented NN-A-MPC along the simulation of the real reactor.
 Find details on how to start/use the NN-A-MPC within the README.md in the folder.

+- A2_NNAMPC_Experiment

+    Within the folder you can find the implementation / adoption of the NN-A-MPC for tests on the real flow reactor.